Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 5. Backward Compatibility and Transition

-Because Selenium 4 maintains backward compatibility with Selenium 3, customers can upgrade without having to make major adjustments to their current test scripts.
-To encourage users to embrace newer, more effective techniques, Selenium 4 deprecates several outdated features and methods from Selenium 3.
+Selenium 4 is also backward compatible with Selenium 3 so that customers can upgrade with ease without having to make radical changes to their existing test scripts.
+To motivate users to utilize newer and more efficient approaches, Selenium 4 deprecates several old features and methods of its previous version, Selenium 3.

 Comparison Table: Selenium 4 vs Selenium 3